 Bilirubin is produced by the breakdown of the red blood cells in the body.
 It travels to the liver and is secreted to the bile duct.
 It is eliminated eventually from the body in the stool.
 A typical red blood cell has a lifespan of about 120 days.
 The hemoglobin present in the RBCs gets broken down into bilirubin and other substances.

-Cellular Heme Metabolism
+Cellular Heme Metabolism and Bilirubin Production

-The amino acids from the protein component of hemoglobin are released from the structure and are catabolized or reused for protein synthesis.
-The heme portion, on the other hand, undergoes degradation starting with a mixed-function oxidase reaction that causes opening of the ring and the conversion of one of the methane bridge carbons to carbon monoxide.
+The amino acids from the protein component of hemoglobin are released from the structure and are catabolized or re-used for protein synthesis.
+The heme portion, on the other hand, undergoes degradation starting with a mixed-function oxidase reaction that causes an opening of the ring and the conversion of one of the methane bridge carbons to carbon monoxide.

 The next step in the process is the release of the iron from the resulting linear tetrapyrrole.
 The iron is then transported to storage pools in the bone marrow to be reused in erythrocyte production.
 This iron atom that reaches the heme oxygenase is usually oxidized to its hemin or ferric form.